 The north breakwater at Port of Frederikshavn is from October 14, 2019 at 10.00 o’clock open for public access.

-The new breakwater is expected to be a playground for anglers.
+The new breakwater is a playground for anglers and with a 1.8 km long breakwater, we are talking about one of the largest in the country.
 The 1.8 km long breakwater is a unique opportunity for anglers, the people of the town and tourists.
 An offer which is not found in many other places in Europe.

 It is possible to walk all the way along the breakwater and to the north breakwater head, if you either want to fish, take a walk or just enjoy being close to the maritime environment.
 If you walk all the way to the breakwater head, you will be rewarded with a unique view across the port and Kattegat.
 Large binoculars have been installed on the breakwater head to enjoy the impressive view.